rapPayne/daam-server/README.md

 npm start
 ```
 ## To get data from it
-Make GET requests using Postman or [Hoppscotch](http://hoppscotch.io).
+Make GET requests using Postman or [Hoppscotch](http://hoppscotch.io) or [Api Dog](https://apidog.com).
 But you'll need to authenticate to get to certain orders and other things.

 ## To authenticate
 Make a POST request to /login with {"username": ____, "password": "pass" }.
 (All passwords are pass until you decide to change them.)